 What is the MEDDIC Sales Methodology?

-MEDDIC is a popular sales methodology that helps sales professionals of all levels and industries qualify and prioritise their leads.
+MEDDIC is a popular sales methodology that helps sales professionals of all levels and industries qualify and prioritize their leads.
 That way, salespeople only focus on the opportunities with the greatest chance of success.

 The letters in the MEDDIC acronym stand for the six steps of the customer qualification and acquisition process: